Skip to content

 }

-• Primary method is inspection for top level playbook keywords like hosts and import_playbook in yaml files.
+• Primary method is inspection for top level playbook keywords like 'hosts', 'import_playbook' and 'ansible.builtin.import_playbook' in yaml files.

 Modelines (optional)